 Best Riding Boot

-Besides being a style that is podiatrist-approved, this riding boot gets our stamp of approval for being capable of getting your feet through the coldest of temps unscathed.
-Fully lined with merino-wool, this knee-high pair from Bos. & Co. comes equipped with the brand's Aquastop exterior that keeps rain and slush out while locking warmth in.
-The lugged, platform sole provides insulation, as well as excellent traction to help you avoid slipping and sliding around the sidewalk.
+Besides being a podiatrist-approved style, this riding boot gets our stamp of approval for being capable of getting your feet through the coldest of temps unscathed.
+It is fully lined with merino wool, this knee-high pair from Bos. & Co. comes equipped with the brand's Aquastop exterior that keeps rain and slush out while locking warmth in.
+The lugged platform sole provides insulation, as well as excellent traction to help you avoid slipping and sliding around the sidewalk.
 Not to mention how soft and comfortable the memory foam insert is in addition to giving your feet solid arch support.

 Best Combat Boot

-While not a true snow boot, these Timberland boots are made from abrasion-resistant waterproof leather with a seam-sealed construction to help keep your feet warm and dry all winter long.
-With dozens of reviews on Nordstrom, 90 percent of which are over four stars, these boots are known for being comfortable in addition to looking super cool with jeans.
-They also come in black and olive green, if that’s more your style.
+While not an actual snow boot, these Timberland boots are made from waterproof leather with seam-sealed construction to help keep your feet warm and dry all winter long.
+Many reviewers on Zappos note mentioned how comfortable they are and how cool they look with jeans.
+They also come in black, if that’s more your style.
 A few reviews suggest ordering half a size up to ensure your toes won’t get squished with thicker socks, but if you live in a temperate area you should be fine going with your regular size.

 Best Chelsea Boot

-If you’re looking for a pair of unassuming, goes-with-everything black boots that will also help prevent frostbite and keep your feet happy from October until the temps warm up again, Blundstone’s thermal Chelsea boots are a fantastic option.
-They may look simple but the leather and elastic upper is entirely waterproof and lined with Thinsulate for extra warmth.
-There’s also a removeable fleece footbed that’s incredibly cozy, and the sole has improved traction over the brand’s other models.
-Like a lot of other winter boots, if you plan to wear thick socks with these cuties (which we recommend for truly cold climates), consider going a half size up.
+Suppose you’re looking for a pair of unassuming, goes-with-everything black boots that will also help prevent frostbite and keep your feet happy from October until the temps warm up again.
+In that case, Blundstone’s thermal Chelsea boots are a fantastic option.
+They may look simple, but the leather and elastic upper are entirely waterproof and lined with Thinsulate for extra warmth.
+There’s also a removable fleece footbed that’s incredibly cozy, and the sole has improved traction over the brand’s other models.
+Like many other winter boots, if you plan to wear thick socks with these cuties (which we recommend for truly cold climates), consider going a half size up.

 Best Duck Boot